beginning of content

 How is memory loss treated?

-The treatment you get for memory loss will depend on its cause.
+The treatment for memory loss will depend on its cause.

-If your memory loss is due to medicines or alcohol your doctor can help you to manage the cause.
+If your memory loss is due to medicines or alcohol, your doctor can discuss treatment options with you.

-There are many products that claim to improve your memory and prevent dementia, such as supplements and brain training apps.
-It's best to check first with your doctor or pharmacist before buying any of these products in case they are unsafe or might interfere with your other medicines.
+There are many products that claim to improve your memory and prevent dementia.
+It's best to check first with your doctor or pharmacist before buying any of these products — they may have side effects or interfere with your other medicines.

 Can memory loss be prevented?

 Some causes of memory loss can't be prevented.
-However, there are things you can do to keep your brain and body healthy.
+However, there are things you can do throughout your life to lower your chance of memory loss.

 Brain health

-You can help keep you brain healthy by:
+You can help keep your brain healthy by:

 Body health